teaching-on-testbeds/serve-system-chi/snippets/fastapi.md

 docker compose -f ~/serve-system-chi/docker/docker-compose-fastapi.yaml up -d
 ```

-This will bring up three containers:
+This will use a [Docker Compose file](https://github.com/teaching-on-testbeds/serve-system-chi/blob/main/docker/docker-compose-fastapi.yaml) to bring up three containers:

 * one container that will host the Flask application, this will serve the web-based user interface of our system
 * one container that will host a FastAPI inference endpoint